Tyawo/amazon-app/README.md

 ## Overview

-The Node.js & MySQL is an Amazon-like storefront which takes in orders from customers and deplete stock from the store's inventory.
-If requested it also provide the summary of the highest-grossing departments in the store.
+The bamazon-app is an Amazon-like storefront which takes in orders from customers and deplete stock from the store's inventory.
+If requested it also provides the summary of the highest-grossing departments in the store.

 Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.

 ## Submission Guide

+The app uses
+* MySQl packages for data storage

+* Inquirer npm packages for data input

 Make sure you use the normal GitHub.
 Because this is a CLI App, there will be no need to deploy it to Heroku.
 This time, though, you need to include screenshots, a gif, and/or a video showing us that you got the app working with no bugs.
 You can include these screenshots or a link to a video in a `README.md` file.